graphql/graphql-spec/spec/Section 1 -- Overview.md

    their way of thinking and requirements and builds the language and runtime necessary to enable that.

- * **Strong-typing**: Every GraphQL server defines an application-specific type system.
+ * **Strong-typing**: Every GraphQL service defines an application-specific type system.
 Queries are executed within the context of that type system.
-   Given a query, tools can ensure that the query is both syntactically correct and valid within the GraphQL type system before execution, i.e. at development time, and the server can make certain guarantees about the shape and nature of the response.
+   Given a query, tools can ensure that the query is both syntactically correct and valid within the GraphQL type system before execution, i.e. at development time, and the service can make certain guarantees about the shape and nature of the response.

- * **Client-specified queries**: Through its type system, a GraphQL server publishes the capabilities that its clients are allowed to consume.
+ * **Client-specified queries**: Through its type system, a GraphQL service publishes the capabilities that its clients are allowed to consume.
 It is the client that is responsible for specifying exactly how it will consume those published capabilities.
 These queries are specified at field-level granularity.
-In the majority of client-server applications written without GraphQL, the server determines the data returned in its various scripted endpoints.
+In the majority of client-server applications written without GraphQL, the service determines the data returned in its various scripted endpoints.
 A GraphQL query, on the other hand, returns exactly what a client asks for and no more.

  * **Introspective**: GraphQL is introspective.
-A GraphQL server's type system must be queryable by the GraphQL language itself, as will be described in this specification.
+A GraphQL service's type system must be queryable by the GraphQL language itself, as will be described in this specification.
 GraphQL introspection serves as a powerful platform for building common tools and client software libraries.

 Because of these principles, GraphQL is a powerful and productive environment for building client applications.
-Product developers and designers building applications against working GraphQL servers -- supported with quality tools -- can quickly become productive without reading extensive documentation and with little or no formal training.
-To enable that experience, there must be those that build those servers and tools.
+Product developers and designers building applications against working GraphQL services—supported with quality tools—can quickly become productive without reading extensive documentation and with little or no formal training.
+To enable that experience, there must be those that build those services and tools.

 The following formal specification serves as a reference for those builders.
 It describes the language and its grammar, the type system and the introspection system used to query it, and the execution and validation engines with the algorithms to power them.
-The goal of this specification is to provide a foundation and framework for an ecosystem of GraphQL tools, client libraries, and server implementations -- spanning both organizations and platforms -- that has yet to be built.
+The goal of this specification is to provide a foundation and framework for an ecosystem of GraphQL tools, client libraries, and service implementations—spanning both organizations and platforms—that has yet to be built.
 We look forward to working with the community in order to do that.